Jim Lorriman, Wood Turner

 Availability:

-• 2 at the Jim's studio, approximately 8 blanks to be turned.
+• Jim's studio, approximately 8 blanks to be turned.

 Picture